ToolsofDirecting/The-Key/README.md

 # The-Key
-A repo of bits and docs
+A repo of bits and bats.
+But mostly docs.